introduction geography people government economy

 FAX: [1] (202) 745-1908

-consulate(s) general: Chicago, Denver, Houston, Los Angeles, Miami, New York, Providence, San Francisco
+consulate(s) general: Chicago, Denver, Houston, Los Angeles, Miami, New York, Providence, San Francisco - Diplomatic representation from the US: chief of mission: Ambassador Stephen G. MCFARLAND

 embassy: 7-01 Avenida Reforma, Zone 10, Guatemala City